AravindRudraram/MotionCutInternshipProject/README.md

 take_egg(): If the player chooses to take the dragon's egg, they safely descend the mountain, and the game congratulates them, indicating they've won.

 The game structure provides a branching narrative with different choices and outcomes, creating a simple interactive experience for the player.

+# Week 3 Task: Password Generator
+The code defines two functions: generate_password and generate_multiple_passwords.
+The generate_password function creates a random password of a specified length using a combination of letters, digits, and punctuation.
+The generate_multiple_passwords function generates a specified number of passwords by calling generate_password for each password length provided by the user.
+The main block of the script takes user input for the number of passwords, generates passwords, and displays them.